burrowers/garble/README.md

 Finally, the tool requires the use of the `-trimpath` build flag, to ensure the binary doesn't include paths from the current filesystem.

+### Exclude
+Identifiers can be excluded from garble by adding a comment in the form of a single line
+// Identifier garble:exclude

+or multiline

+// Identifier some documentation
+// garble:exclude

+comment before it.

 ### Options

 By default, the tool garbles the packages under the current module.
 If not